 Regulating emotions and managing behavior are skills that develop slowly over time during childhood.
 Just like any other skills, your kids will need to learn and practice them, with your help.

-If it's uncharacteristic for your child to have a tantrum, on the rare occasion that it happens all you may need to do is clearly but calmly review the rules.
-"I know you're upset, but no yelling and no name-calling, please" may be all your child needs to gain composure.
-Follow up by clearly, calmly, and patiently giving an instruction like "tell me what you're upset about" or "please apologize to your brother for calling him that name."
+If it's unusual for your child to have a tantrum, when one does happen, clearly but calmly review the rules.
+Saying something like "I know you're upset, but no yelling and no name-calling, please" might be all your child needs to hear to regain composure.
+Then patiently give an instruction, like "tell me what you're upset about" or "please apologize to your brother for calling him that name."
 In this way, you're guiding your child back to acceptable behavior and encouraging self-control.

 Also, tell your child what will happen if he or she doesn't calm down — for example, "If you don't calm down, you need to go to your room until you're able to stop screaming."

 Kids whose temper outbursts are routine might lack the self-control necessary to deal with frustration and anger and need more help managing those emotions.
 These steps can help:

 Help kids put it into words.
 If your child is in the middle of an outburst, find out what's wrong.
 If necessary, use a time-out to get your child to settle down or remind him or her about house rules and expectations — "There's no yelling or throwing stuff; please stop that right now and cool it."
 Remind your child to talk to you without whining, sulking, or yelling.
 Once your child calms down, ask what got him or her so upset.
 You might say, "Use your words to tell me what's wrong and what you're mad about."
 This helps your child put emotions into words and figure out what, if anything, needs to be done to solve the problem.
 However, don't push too hard for your child to talk right then.
 He or she may need some time to reflect before being ready to talk.